-If the Principal determines there is reasonable suspicion, he or she shall promptly notify the parent of the alleged child victim (assuming that the parent is not the person who originally reported the alleged abuse).
+If the Principal/Superintendent determines there is reasonable suspicion to believe that an act of child abuse has occurred, he or she shall promptly notify the parent of the alleged child victim (assuming that the parent is not the person who originally reported the alleged abuse) that an allegation of child abuse in an educational setting has been made.
 The notice shall be given by telephone (if possible) and in writing, sent via overnight mail to the parent.

-The notice shall inform the parent of his or her rights and responsibilities related to the allegations of abuse.
+The notice shall inform the parent of his or her rights, responsibilities and procedures prepared in accordance with the Regulations of the Commissioner of Education.